tits4net/Transparent-Secure-Gateway/README.md

 # FAQ
-* UDP/Other IP protocol packets are lost after encryption The TSG add 39 Bytes of metadatas the be able to reconstruct the original packet and for encryption header.
+* UDP/Other IP protocol packets are lost after encryption

+The TSG add 39 Bytes of metadatas the be able to reconstruct the original packet and for encryption header.
 TCP handle packet size with MSS-Clamping but other protocol should not send more then 1411 byte of data.
 You can still reduce MTU if maximum packet size could be bigger.

 * ZeroMQ lost connection after 127 messages

-You have to use version bigger then 4.1.3
+You have to use version bigger then 4.1.3 (4.0.X is retired)

 * Is there any log

 Somes logs are written in /var/log/syslog